rhcarver/Getting-Data-Project/README.md

       with "mean()" or "std()" in the name.
 The letters 'mean' occur in some other variables as well.
 Hence, I wanted to _exclude_ those particular columns.
-I achieved this (somewhat inelegantly) with, for example, this bit of code which uses a chained set of intructions to seleect variables with names containing "mean()" or "std()", but exclusing three particular other contexts for the letters 'mean'
+I achieved this (somewhat inelegantly) with, for example, this bit of code which uses a chained set of intructions to seleect variables with names containing "mean()" or "std()", but exclusing three particular other contexts for the letters 'mean'.

+      Comment: tables "s1" and "s2" are the subsets of the orginal data frames, just contianing the SELECTed columns

 ```
    s1 <- testdata %>%